 Long-term alcohol abuse, especially at high levels, can lead to:

-The National Institute on Drug Abuse (NIDA) reports that anyone struggling with addiction suffers from a chronic illness, meaning the condition will require ongoing treatment and maintenance.
+The National Institute on Drug Abuse (NIDA) reports that anyone struggling with addiction struggles with a chronic illness, meaning the condition will require ongoing treatment and maintenance.
 While between 40 percent and 60 percent of people who abuse drugs or alcohol will suffer a relapse, the idea of relapse means that symptoms return, new symptoms appear, or symptoms get worse.

 NIDA compares addiction relapse rates to those of people who have other chronic illnesses.
 For example, people with diabetes have a 30 percent to 50 percent rate of relapse, while people with asthma have a 50 to 70 percent relapse rate.